-(Photo: Kodak) On October 20, 1967 Roger Patterson and Robert "Bob" Gimlin of Yakima County, Washington, filmed what is believed to be a female sasquatch along a remote section of Bluff Creek in northern California.
-The one-minute color film footage clearly shows an ape-like, hair-covered creature walking along the north shore of the creek.
-During its passage, the creature turned and glanced at the men who were about 100 feet away.
+On October 20, 1967, Roger Patterson and Robert Gimlin of Yakima County, Washington, filmed what is believed to be a female sasquatch along a remote section of Bluff Creek in northern California.
+The one-minute color film footage clearly shows an ape-like, hair-covered creature walking along a gravel sand bar.
+During its passage, the creature turned and glanced at the men who were about 102 feet away.
 It then continued on its course and disappeared into the woods directly ahead.

-The film has been intensely analyzed and studied by many qualified professionals, including a certified forensic examiner, most of whom attested to the probable reality of the creature filmed.
+The film has been intensely analyzed and studied by many qualified professionals, including a certified forensic examiner, most of whom attested to the possible reality of the creature filmed.

 Experts in Hollywood have stated that they could not duplicate the creature seen without significant financial resources, and even then there were no guarantees.
-The world-acclaimed make-up artist, John Chambers, stated in the late 1990s that even he was simply "not that good" to create the creature seen in the film.
+Even the world-acclaimed make-up artist, John Chambers, stated in the late 1990s that he was simply "not that good."

 Every effort to duplicate the film by film producers and amateurs has failed miserably.
 Many individuals over the years have tried to discredit the film, but not one piece of even marginally hard evidence has surfaced to cast doubt on the film's authenticity.
-THE PATTERSON/GIMLIN FILM